shafiswapnil/task-reporting-app/README.md

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

+## ⚠️ Important Notes

+- Set strong passwords for admin and JWT secrets
+- Configure proper CORS settings in production
+- Regularly backup the database
+- Monitor API rate limits
+- Keep dependencies updated

 ---

-📝 **Note**: For any questions or support, please open an issue in the repository.
+📝 For questions or support, please open an issue in the repository.